-In Turkey, there are ten sites that have been awarded UNESCO World Heritage status and the ancient site of Letoon, paired up with Xanthos, is one of those ten.
+In Turkey, there are numerous sites that have been awarded UNESCO World Heritage status and the ancient site of Letoon, paired up with Xanthos, was awarded this status in 1988 (here’s the full list for Turkey).
 In our previous post, we wrote about how to get to Letoon and Xanthos under your own steam.
 This post and the next one will be about the actual sites.

 The Ancient Site of Letoon

 There’s something about Letoon.
 It’s not huge and there’s not really a lot to see but we love spending time there, and other people we speak to say the same.
 Maybe it’s the setting.
 This was the religious centre of Lycia, it’s a UNESCO site deemed to be of great archaeological importance and yet it just sits there, unassuming, surrounded by the homes, polytunnels and greenhouses of the tomato-growing village of Kumluova.

 As you walk along the road towards the entrance of Letoon, the first clue that you’re nearly there is the theatre in its lush, green setting.
 Sitting high up on these seats and daydreaming while watching over the daily life of the village is a pleasant pastime.

 On entry to the site, you’ll see rows of neatly laid out, labelled boulders.
 Excavations have been going on at Letoon for many years and each time we visit, there are more boulders and slight changes to the construction of the theatre or the temple.
 The archway ahead is the entrance to the theatre.

 The theatre dates from the 2nd Century BC, a relative youngster compared to the Lycian rock tombs in Fethiye and certainly a youngster when compared with the history of the complete site of Letoon.
 It’s thought this theatre was built for religious performances.